 Ernest Chausson (1855-1899) – Poème, Op.25

-The piece begins in a dark and somber mood, and the violin enters with an intimate cadenza-like statements.
-The music soon becomes more passionate and the violin part turns into an emotional display of lyrical melodies and virtuosic passages.
+The piece begins in a dark and somber mood, and the violin enters with an intimate cadenza-like statement.
+The music soon becomes more passionate, and the violin part turns into an emotional display of lyrical melodies and virtuosic passages.
 Violinist Vincent P. Skowronski gave the following advice to violinists attempting to perform this piece:

 “Poème is a long, difficult, and sensually gripping playing experience, so you must save as much energy as you can.
 But, spend as much energy as your kaleidoscopic palette can handle because rarely do you get the opportunity to freewheel with such copious amounts of violinistic splendor.”

 Ralph Vaughan Williams (1872-1958) – The Lark Ascending